 Can You Go to Jail for Harassment in Colorado?

 Each harassment case in Colorado is different.
 Therefore, penalties aren't always the same.
 Harassment is at minimum a class 3 misdemeanor, potentially resulting in:

 - up to 6 months in county jail,

 However, if the harassment was due to someone's race, color, religion, disability, or sexual orientation, the crime amplifies to a class 1 misdemeanor.
 This can mean up to 18 months in jail and fines of $500 - $5,000 for conviction.

 Securing a skilled defense attorney early on has many benefits in cases of harassment.
 Our criminal lawyers have decades of combined experience successfully fighting these charges and often achieve favorable results.
 Perhaps you had no intent of annoying or alarming someone, you didn't threaten or touch anyone, or you're being falsely accused.
 That said, contact our office today for a free, confidential consultation.
 We will look over your unique case and suggest next steps in your defense.
 With affordable fees and flexible payment plans, our representation is a reality in uncertain times.

 If you or someone you know is facing a harassment charge in Colorado, be smart.
-Contact the capable defense attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the capable defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Don't talk to the police - talk to us.